PaulGoes/MIDIsonar/README.md

 > [!NOTE]
 > The HVAL must be higher than the LVAL.
 This is enforced when setting the values.

-### Settings of the third Setup screen - MIDI Notes:
+### Settings of the third Setup screen - MIDI Notes

 ![MIDIsonar Setup 3 NOT](https://github.com/PaulGoes/MIDIsonar/blob/master/LCD%20Screen%20Images/MIDIsonar%20Setup%203-NOTE.png)